indipanesar96/familytreemaker/README.md

 file `LouisXIVfamily.txt`.

 Note: This branch version is optimized for chinese.
 If other language for
-      input text file is used, The command option gender (-g) should be used.
+      input text file is used, command option gender (-g) has to be used to specify words of male and female, since their default values are set as "男" and "女" instead of origin "M" and "F".

 Installation